joechea-aupp/github_tut/README.md

 ### 3.2.
 Git Revert

-If you want to revert the change that you made, right click on any history that you want to revert to and click on `Revert changes in commit`.
+If you want to revert the change that you made, right click on any history that you want to reverted and click on `Revert changes in commit`.

 ![picture9](resources/image_2023-07-27_23-32-01.png)

+### 3.2 Dealing with Conflict

+If your change is impact or about to overwrite the current content that exist on your project, a prompt to resolve conflict will appear.

+Switch to VS Code to resolve the conflict. file that marked as conflicted will have `>>>>>>` and `<<<<<<` on the file and colored in red.

+click on the `Resolve Conflict` button on the bottom left of the screen. the incoming change will be on the left side and the outgoing change will be on the right side.

+click `Accept Incoming Change` to accept the incoming change or click `Accept Current Change` to accept the outgoing change.

+click `Accept Both Changes` to accept both change.

+click `Complete Merge` to complete the merge.